Regional Programs

 Municipal Programs

 The NJTPA funds several competitive grant programs that provide free technical assistance to municipalities in our 13-county region.
 Below is additional information about our programs that are open to municipalities.
+You can also subscribe to our e-list to get updates about programs and grants specifically open to municipalities.

 Complete Streets Technical Assistance